haydenjameslee/unity-super-find/README.md

 ### Selectors

 Each SuperFind method takes a selector string to target the GameObject(s) you're trying to find.
 Selector strings can combine any of the following features.
+Please note that GameObject's with spaces in their name are not currently supported.

 * **By name**